smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 7.&nbsp;&nbsp; Summary

 RVO (including NRVO) is a compiler technique to avoid copying an object that a function returns as its value.
 This optimization helps function to efficiently return large objects while also simplifying the function's interface and eliminating scope for errors.
 However, ISO C++ does not require RVO, and support for RVO varies across compilers and by situation.
-Thus it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or work around lack of RVO.
+Thus, it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or work around lack of RVO.